-Our focus is on boats, boats that not only live in backyards, but are constructed there, in a garages or a basement.
-Built of wood, using a kit, or just a set of plans as a guide you to your goal, getting on the water in a craft you have built.
+Our focus is on boats, boats that not only live in backyards, but are constructed there, garages or basements.
+Built of wood, using a kit, or a set of plans as a guide to your goal: getting on the water in a craft you have constructed.

-In addition to the stock plans and kits we offer design services, we can modify one of the existing designs to suit your needs or design an entirely new boat to suit your purposes.
-These options can be coupled with having a boat custom built for you from an existing, custom or semi custom design.
-Call us to discuss pricing for these services, based on your needs, we are also happy to take on larger projects.
+Our services range from design, both custom and stock or we can modify one of the existing designs to suit your needs, these options can be coupled with having a boat custom built for you from either an existing design, or a one off design.
+Call us to discuss pricing for these services.

-Noah’s Marine Supply in Toronto supplies our kits, allowing us to offer kits at a more competitive price point then we are able to on our own.
+Noah’s Marine Supply puts together our kits, allowing us to offer kits at a more competitive price point then we are able to on our own.
 Your kit will come from Noah’s, support during the build will be provided by us, should you have build questions we are just an e-mail or phone call away.